SenaitTesfatsion/Hosting-WordPress-on-AWS/README.md

 Click **Save Changes**

+# Launch The WordPress Site
-# Register a Domain Name in Route53
+### Stage 1 - Register a Domain Name in Route53
 - Navigate to the AWS services dashboard, Select “Route 53”
 - Under **Register domain**, Type the desired Domain name and Click **Check**
 - Click **Continue**